aglee/appkido/DevIntro.md

 ## Etc.
 ----

+Debating whether to describe the UI components before the implementation details.
+Maybe move UI discussion to a separate doc altogether, and flesh that out with discussion of design decisions (left-right/top-bottom principle, why there are Quicklists, etc.).

 * [TODO: this section is a dumping area for things it occurs to me are worth mentioning somewhere]*